barcode374/instagram-clone-MERN/README.md

-# Getting Started with Create React App

-An Intagaram Clone using MERN
+# An Intagaram Clone using MERN
-it is currently under development
+it is currently under development.